AsheUrban/prgm-lng-sgst/README.md

 * _results do not currently depend on range, "How much do you look like your mom?"._
 * _form refreshes using button, but results do not.
 Do not fully understand logReset function._

+_regarding range, mins and maxes must be set and conditions defined in the existing function._

 ## License
 * MIT